Fidosodd/RandomSelection/README.md

 # RandomSelection
 Chrome extension that selects a random student from a text document stored locally on the client's computer.

+This friendly sorter will make chooseing a student easy.
+We know other software can be scary so we designed the RandomSelection (we are working on the name) to be as friendly as possible.
 # Attributions:

 https://stackoverflow.com/questions/18933085/display-text-file-in-javascript